vwkd/code-system/src/languages/rust/data type/enum.md

 ### Option

-value or null
+- represents value or not
-replaces returning null
+- replaces null in other languages
-forces null handling
+- forces null handling
+- automatically imported because included in prelude

 implements `IntoIterator`, can be iterated over, has either 0 or 1 elements

 unwrap method to panic at runtime, can use during development or when case never happens

-? included in prelude

 ? question mark operator also works, extracts Some or returns None